Thursday, November 21, 2024

 Rendering: Multi-Core

-Rendering is going to be a multi-core task, no matter what kind of software you use, if there’s something to render, more cores the faster the rendering.
+Rendering is always going to to be a multi-core task, no matter what kind of software you use.
+Some 3D CAD software uses the GPU but not AutoCAD (at least not as much yet).

-While it makes sense to assume that there’s no limit to how much cores you can use to render faster and faster
+While it makes sense to assume that there’s no limit to how much cores you can use to improve rendering performnace.

 The truth is…

-If you’re going to work with super large models (with 5000 polygons and maybe even a 3D render of the object) then you probably want to invest on a CPU with as many cores as you can afford because that’s going to take MUCH MUCH longer ~1h on average.
+If you’re going to work with super large COMPLEX models (5000 polygons) then you probably want to invest on more cores as rendering can take HOURS.

 Rendering is a multi-core task.
-The more cores the better but you won’t see significant gains when rendering if you work with models of the size shown above as they’ll only take a few seconds
+The more cores the better but you won’t see significant gains if you render small to medium objects as they’ll take seconds to minutes

 Intel CPUs